Halson V. Eagleson

-Halson Vashon Eagleson Jr. (March 14, 1903 – September 23, 1992) was an American physicist and professor, and the fifth African American person to receive a PhD in physics in the United States.
-He was also the first African American person to receive a PhD in physics from Indiana University.
+Halson Vashon Eagleson Jr. (March 14, 1903 – September 23, 1992) was an American physicist and professor.
 Eagleson's research focused on acoustics and the behavior of sound.

+Eagleson came from a prominent black family in Bloomington, Indiana.
+After earning his PhD from Indiana University in 1939, he was appointed professor of physics and head of the department of physics at Morehouse College and Clark College (now Clark Atlanta University) in 1940.
+In 1947, he became professor of physics at Howard University and served there for 24 years where he researched acoustics and the behavior of sound.

-Early life and family
+Early life

 Halson V. Eagleson Jr., was born on March 14, 1903, in Bloomington, Indiana.
+He was one of six children born to Halson Vashon Eagleson Sr. (1851–1921) and his second wife, Eliza Ann Loggins, and mother to his four youngest children.

+Family

-He was one of six children born to Halson Vashon Eagleson, Sr. (1851–1921), who had been born into slavery and moved to Bloomington in the 1880s, and Eliza Ann Loggins, who was Eagleson's second wife and mother to his four youngest children.
-Eagleson, Sr., operated Eagleson Shaving Parlors in Bloomington and was a well-known barber in the Bloomington area.
-The Eagleson family was prominent in the Bloomington and Indiana University communities, and five of six of Eagleson, Sr.'s, children attended the university.
-Halson Eagleson Jr.'s, brother Preston Eagleson (1876–1911) became the first African American intercollegiate athlete at Indiana University, the second Black student to receive a degree, and the first Black student to earn a master's degree from the university.
+Eagleson's father had been born into slavery and moved to Bloomington in the 1880s, where he operated Eagleson Shaving Parlors and was a well-known barber in the Bloomington area.
+The Eagleson family was prominent in the Bloomington and Indiana University communities, and five of six children attended the university.
+Eagleson's brother Oran became a pioneer black psychologist and educator.
+Another brother, Preston (1876–1911), became the first African American intercollegiate athlete at Indiana University Bloomington.
 Preston's son, Wilson Vashon Marshall, later married Frances Marshall Eagleson, who was the first Black woman graduate from Indiana University.
 Their son, Wilson V. Eagleson, became a decorated United States Army Air Force officer and combat fighter pilot with the 332nd Fighter Group's 99th Fighter Squadron, best known as the Tuskegee Airmen.

 In February 2022, the city of Bloomington changed the name of the north–south street that cuts through the Indiana University campus to Eagleson Avenue, honoring the Eagleson family.
 The street had previously been named Jordan Avenue, after David Starr Jordan, a former president of the university who had been a proponent of eugenics.